Voice Agent Performance: Metrics, Challenges, and How to Improve It

 Challenges in Measuring Voice Agent Performance

-Without a dedicated voice observability there can be several challenges:
+Without a dedicated voice observability platform, there can be several challenges:

 Limited Visibility